Does Coffee Need a Cancer Warning Label in California?

 According to the U.S. Food and Drug Administration (FDA), acrylamide has probably always been present in cooked foods but was first detected in certain foods in 2002.

 According to the National Cancer Institute, rodent studies have found that acrylamide exposure may increase the risk for some types of cancer.
 However, according to the American Cancer Society, doses of acrylamide given in animal studies have been as much as 1,000 to 10,000 times higher than the levels people might be exposed to in foods.

 While IARC has classified acrylamide as a probable carcinogen based on animal studies, a majority of studies done on humans have found “no statistically significant association between dietary acrylamide intake and various cancers,” according to studies reported in the Journal of Nutrition and Cancer.

-Coffee industry advocates are pushing back on warning labels, citing additional research from IARC stating that many studies showed that “coffee drinking had no carcinogenic effects.”
+Coffee industry advocates and scientists are pushing back on warning labels, citing additional research from IARC stating that many studies showed that “coffee drinking had no carcinogenic effects.”
 In addition, others are pressing the state of California to strengthen the clarity of its labeling program overall to decrease consumer confusion.

 In the meantime, the popularity of coffee still seems to be going strong – a recent tally shows that Americans are consuming 400 million cups a day.

 For more information about acrylamide in food, visit FDA’s website.